napari/napari/tutorials/getting_started.md

 # getting started with napari

-Welcome to the getting started with **napari** tutorial.
+Welcome to the getting started with **napari** tutorial!

 This tutorial assumes you have already installed **napari**.
 For help with installation see our [installation tutorial](installation.md).

 This tutorial will teach you all the different ways to launch **napari**.
 At the end of the tutorial you should be able to launch **napari** and see the viewer your favourite way.

 ## launching napari